Is God Racist?

 Before we go into the lesson, please check out these other articles as well as the video that goes over some other racial doctrines and exposed them:

-The teaching that so called white people are the real 12 Tribes British Israelism (Anglo-Israelism) Debunked
+The teaching that Europeans are the real 12 Tribes British Israelism (Anglo-Israelism) Debunked

 The teaching that Obadiah is a future prophecy and applies to a certain race of today (white people, Jews, etc).
 Who Is Esau: The Book of Obadiah